Infraste03/KGE_RS/README.md

 Some graph configurations improve isolated TransE performance without improving the downstream recommender.

-This is particularly visible in Fashion v3.
+This is particularly visible in Fashion-Heavy.

 ### Alternate learning successfully transfers structural information